 We often take our computers for granted.
-It’s sad but true.
-We interact with our computers so much, we rely on them so heavily, that we forget what can happen when they stop working.
+We interact with them so much and rely on them so heavily, we forget what can happen when they stop working.

-Worse, there are countless ways that we sabotage ourselves, overloading the computer with useless data, ignoring regular maintenance and forgetting to take routine security precautions.
-In short, many of us are destroying our own computers, one tiny mistake at a time.
+There are countless ways we sabotage ourselves by overloading the computer with useless data, ignoring regular maintenance and forgetting to take routine security precautions.
+In short, many of us are destroying our computers, one tiny mistake at a time.

 Let’s admit, this used to be a real pain.
-You’d have to buy an external hard drive, plug it in, and then manually drag all of your files away from your desktop.
-But nowadays this process is easy; you can use Time Machine on your Mac, or Dropbox, or any number of cloud services.
+You’d have to buy an external hard drive and manually drag all your files away from your folders.
+Nowadays, this process is easy; you can use Time Machine on your Mac, Dropbox or any number of cloud services.
 You can take every important piece of data and keep a carbon copy on the web.
 No matter what happens to your physical computer, your documents, photos and videos will all be saved.

-Most people know that weak passwords are the kiss of death, but not everyone knows what a good password looks like.
+Most people know weak passwords are the kiss of death, but not everyone knows what a good password looks like.
 The best ones incorporate letters, numerals and special characters.
 They don’t include personal information, like your birthdate or home address.
-Remember, you should use a different password for every service you use.
-If you can’t keep track of them, try a “keychain” service, which will keep them all in one place.
-(Password-protected, of course.)
+Remember, you should use a different password for every service.
+If you can’t keep track of them, try a “keychain” service, which will keep them all in one place (password-protected, of course).

 Your hard drive is a lot like your home: If your living room is cluttered and chaotic, it’s hard to get anything done.
-You may have downloaded a program that you used for several years, but you no longer use it.
+You may have downloaded a program you no longer use.
 Why keep it on your hard drive?
-Maybe you have old videos that are clogging space when you could easily move this to a cloud service.
-The more junk you have lying around, the more you have to sift through it in order to find the things you need.
-Some of these programs may also be continuously running, which eats up your RAM.
-So take a few hours to do some spring cleaning.
-Your desktop will thank you.
+Maybe you have old videos hogging space when you could easily move them to a cloud service.
+The more junk you have on your computer, the more you have to sift through to find what you need.
+Also, some of these programs may be continuously running, eating up your RAM.
+So take a few hours to do some spring cleaning — your computer will thank you.

-“Windows XP works just fine,” you think to yourself.
+“Windows XP works just fine,” you think.
 “Why would I bother to upgrade?
 It’s all basically the same, right?”
-That may sound logical in your head, but it’s very dangerous in a world overflowing with hackers.
-Companies routinely create new versions of their operating systems in order to patch vulnerabilities.
-You should do the same for all of your software and apps as well.
+That may sound logical in your head, but it’s very dangerous in a world saturated with hackers.
+Companies routinely create new versions of their operating systems to patch vulnerabilities.
+You should do the same for your software and apps.
 The more outdated they become, the worse they’ll run, and the more likely someone will be able to commandeer them.

-You bought Norton AntiVirus software like five years ago and you haven’t noticed anything amiss.
+You bought Norton Antivirus software, like, five years ago and you haven’t noticed anything amiss.
 So why would you need to update?
-Just like your operating system and apps, your antivirus software needs to be upgraded on a regular basis.
-Unless you have the latest version, your computer or mobile device is basically just asking to be hacked.
+Just like your operating system and apps, your antivirus software needs to be upgraded regularly.
+Unless you have the latest version, your computer or mobile device is just asking to be hacked.

-Many computer owners focus their attention on the software, not the machine itself.
-But your computer is useless without its physical circuit boards, its cooling fans and its screen.
-When grime collects on the keyboard, or heavy books are stacked on your laptop, or you subject your desktop to extreme temperatures, these all have an effect on your device.
-So take care of your computer.
-The better you treat it, the better it’ll treat you.
+Many computer owners focus their attention on the software, not the machine.
+But your computer is useless without its circuit boards, cooling fans and screen.
+When grime collects on the keyboard, heavy books are stacked on your laptop or when you subject your desktop to extreme temperatures, it all affects your device.
+So take care of your computer, because the better you treat it, the better it’ll treat you.